What is Local SEO and How Does It Work?

 Last Updated: November 20th, 2023

-Local SEO is a marketing technique that helps businesses improve the visibility of their locations or branches in Google’s local search results.
+Local SEO, which stands for local search engine optimization, is a marketing technique that helps businesses improve the visibility of their locations or branches in Google’s local search results.

 It’s carried out by businesses that want to be more easily found online by consumers within a geographical or local area.
 If you’re looking to sell products or services to consumers located in a certain town or city, you need to be familiar with local search marketing.